abdullahkhawer/simple-elasticsearch-cleaner/README.md

 # Introduction

-A simple Elasticsearch cleaner based on a Python script to delete all indices and data streams from the Elasticsearch cluster which are older than the specified number of days.
+A Simple Elasticsearch Cleaner based on a Python script to delete all indices and data streams from the Elasticsearch cluster which are older than the specified number of days.
 It is basically a curator but with the ability to delete only, removing both indices and their associated data streams.

 Below you can find an example of the execution:
 ```